landnthrn/goat-spicetify-setup-for-spotify/README.md

 ### HOW TO INSTALL SPICETIFY

-**Make sure [Spotify](https://www.spotify.com/ca-en/download/windows/) is installed via Desktop, NOT Microsoft store**
+- Make sure Spotify is installed via Desktop, NOT Microsoft store

-- Open PowerShell
+- Once Spotify is installed & your signed in, open PowerShell

 - Run the following command: